vatlab/sos/README.md

 - Use **step option** ``no_input`` to tell SoS the first step does not need any input.
 - Use `output='STAR_index/chrName.txt'` to specify the expected output of step 1.
 - Use **input directive** to specify the input of step 2.
+- Use **depends directive** to let step 2 depend on the output of step 1
 - Use `${input[0]}` and `${input[1]` to use whatever files specified by the input directive.
 This is not required for this particular example but it makes the script a bit more general.
 - Use `output=['aligned/control.out.tab', 'aligned/mutated.out.tab']` to indicate the expected output of step 2.
 - Use ``${input[0]}`` and ``${input[1]}`` to present the input of step 3, which is the output of step 2.
 This effectively *connects* step 2 and step 3.